Fatal1ty/openapify/README.md

 ### Request

-Decorator `request_schema` adds information about operation requests.
+Decorator `request_schema` adds information about the Operation requests.
 Request can have a body, query parameters, headers and cookies.

 ```python
 from openapify import request_schema